 Does muhammara taste of walnuts?

-If that's how you feel too then please don't be put off trying this.
+If that's how you feel too then please don't be put off trying this red pepper and walnut dip.
 The walnut flavour is very mellow.
 Because of all the other flavours the walnuts just give the dip a lovely nuttiness but without the bitterness.